isaacnk/2016Election/README.md

   * Downloads:
     * Download county demographics/results shapefile used to generate the maps on the Home page as a zipped folder
-    * Download the
+    * Download the Jupyter Notebook Tutorials
     * Download the source code to the R Shiny Application itself
     <img src="https://github.com/isaacnk/2016Election/blob/master/Downloads.png" />

+### Figures

+INSERT FIGURE IMAGES WITH BRIEF EXPLANATIONS

 Note: Additional figures can be found inside the R Shiny Application

 ### Future Work